- A high-yield savings account earns interest at a considerably higher rate than a regular savings account, as much as 10 times or more.

 - Access to Your Money (Liquidity and Linking to Other Accounts)

-- Make sure you know how to withdraw your money when you want or need it, and know how long it may take.
-Also make sure that you can link your high-yield savings account with your checking or investment accounts so that you can easily transfer money between them when needed.
+- Make sure you know how to withdraw your money when you want or need it and know how long it may take.
+Also make sure you can link your high-yield savings account with your checking or investment accounts, so you can easily transfer money between them when needed.

 - Understand if your bank is compounding your interest daily, monthly, quarterly or annually.
 This can affect exactly how much your deposit will earn, with more frequent compounding possibly increasing your return.
 If you evaluate the APY instead of the interest rate, this will simplify the math regardless of how often the bank compounds your interest.